sfepy/sfepy/doc/tutorial.rst

 Postprocessing the Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-* The `resview.py` script can be used for quick postprocessing and visualization of the *SfePy* output files.
+* The sfepy-view command can be used for quick postprocessing and visualization of the *SfePy* output files.
 It requires `pyvista`_ installed on your system.

 * As a simple example, try::

-  ./resview.py cylinder.vtk
+  sfepy-view cylinder.vtk

 * The following interactive 3D window should display: